 Your competitive advantage should be at the heart of your marketing.
 Your unique selling point is the value your services and marketing provide (as referenced in #1).

 When you think of a brand, the first thing you think of is its logo and aesthetic.
 That’s how the brain works.
 We think of the visual before we assign words and opinions.

-How you design your brand’s website, landing pages, and marketing will have an impact on how people relate to your brand.
+So another key marketing principle to understand: How you design your brand’s website, landing pages, and marketing will have an impact on how people relate to your brand.

 What matters even more than the colors and imagery itself, though, is the consistency of your design.
 You want all of your marketing and branding to flow together cohesively.
 This creates a visual association that customers can rely on when they interact with your brand.

 This is one of our favorite marketing concepts because with a great landing page builder, the heavy lifting of design is handled.

 Check out some of these design resources to get you started:

 - 9 Marketing Design Tips Every Non-Designer Should Know